ci1xgk/Fellowship_Webpage/metrics.md

 F = M1B0 / (M1B0 + M1B1)
 ````

 This metric gives an idea of whether the model has the tendency to overpredict flood extent.
-In this sense, a cell that is wet in model data but dry in benchmark data i sregarded as false alarm.
+In this sense, a cell that is wet in model data but dry in benchmark data is regarded as false alarm.
 Therefore, F can range from 0 (no false alarms) to 1 (all false alarms).

 The **Critical Success Index (C)** extends on both H and F to create a combined score that accounts for both underprediction and overprediction: